mattkjames7/PyGeopack/README.md

 or by downloading the latest release on GitHub and running:

 ```
-pip3 install PyGeopack-1.0.0-py3-none-any.whl --user
+pip3 install PyGeopack-1.2.0.tar.gz --user
 ```

 NOTE: You should uninstall any previous versions before installing this.
 If you had a version installed before 0.0.12 - you will need to remove the old shared object files - they are likely to be contained somewhere like (depending on the Python version used):

 ```
-~/.local/lib/python3.6/site-packages/PyGeopack/
+~/.local/lib/python3.10/site-packages/PyGeopack/
 ```

-It's best just to remove everyting within that folder!
+It's best just to remove everything within that folder!

 ### 2.2 Windows

 Install TDM-GCC (make sure to select `g++` and `gfortran`), install anaconda and then install the package in an anaconda power shell session using `pip3` as in the Linux instructions.
 The same environment variables will need to be set as those in the Linux instructions.
 This package has only briefly been tested in Windows 10 x64, mileage may vary with other versions of Windows.
+It also appears that other Windows compilers may not be able to compile the code, if you do come across such a problem please feel free to raise an issue so I can have a look into it.

 ### 2.3 Mac

-I have not been able to test this on a Mac - I believe it should be able to recompile the shared object library on the first import of the module provided that all of the requirements are met.
-Please feel free to open an issue if you're willing to be the Mac guinea pig!
+This module should work on MacOS as it does on Linux, with the same requirements.
+I have tested it using MacOS Big Sur.

 ## 3 Post-install